MicrosoftDocs/fabric-docs/docs/data-explorer/kusto-query-set.md

 ## Copy query

-You may want to share the queries you create.
+You may want to copy or share the queries you create.

 1. At the top of the query window, select **Manage**.
 1. Select **Copy**